SimaoBolota-MetaCell/Citation-Project/PROCESS.md

 **DICT FILE**:

-Question: Do we want the main citation in CFF format to be for the software or the paper/article it's based on?
+Question 1: Do we want the main citation in CFF format to be for the software or the paper/article it's based on?

 Creating a CFF has different keys for the different type of citation.
 For ```type: article``` information about the publication like the journal is also a key